learn-co-students/log_reg_metrics/README.md

 #your work here
 ```

-#### Run models with the first 10 variables, then another model with all the varibles
+#### Run models with the first 10 variables, then another model with all the variables
   - Generate confusion matrices and calculate accuracy, precision and recall as you did above
   - **BONUS**: use functions to do so!